Bill O'Chee

-William George "Bill" O'Chee (阿志; born 19 June 1965) is an Australian politician.
+William George "Bill" O'Chee (born 19 June 1965) is an Australian politician.
 He was a National Party member of the Australian Senate from 1990 to 1999, representing the state of Queensland.

 Biography

 O'Chee was born to a Chinese father and an Irish-Australian mother.
 He attended school at Belmont State School, The Southport School and Brisbane State High School in Australia, as well as Oakham School in England.
 He later studied jurisprudence at Brasenose College at the University of Oxford, where he was a contemporary of Amanda Pullinger, Guy Spier and David Cameron.
 Prior to his election he was an investment banker specialising in Latin American debt.